openstack/cyborg/doc/specs/queens/approved/cyborg-fpga-model-proposal.rst

     -----------------      -----------------

 Attributes table consists of a key and a value columns to represent arbitrary k-v pairs.

-For instance, bitstream_id and function kpi can be tracked in this table.In addition, a foreign key deployable_id refers to the Deployables table and a parent_attribute_id to form nested structured attribute relationships.
+For instance, bitstream_id and function kpi can be tracked in this table.

-Cyborg needs to have object classes to represent different types of deployables(e.g.
+In addition, a foreign key deployable_id refers to the Deployables table and a parent_attribute_id to form nested structured attribute relationships.

-FPGA, Physical Functions, Virtual Functions etc).
+Cyborg needs to have object classes to represent different types of deployables(e.g. FPGA, Physical Functions, Virtual Functions etc).

 Cyborg Agent needs to add feature to discover the FPGA resources from FPGA driver and report them to the Cyborg DB through the conductor.

 Conductor needs to add couple of sets of APIs for different types of deployable resources.